-- What is an extra?
+- What is a featured extra?

 - How much do extras get paid?

 - What should I expect on set as an extra?

 - What are the dos and don’ts of being an extra on set?

 - Is being a movie or TV extra worth it?

 - Should I put extra work on my acting résumé or demo reel?